 There are hundreds of utilities in the country, how should I manage hundreds of instances of Plaid?

 While there are hundreds of utilities, for now there are at most dozens of load shifting programs and some significant fraction of those use OpenADR, so VENs can be managed on an individual basis.
-We look forward to the ecosystem growing significantly over the next few years, and we will introduce more scalable options for managing multiple VENs as it becomes required by our customers.
+We look forward to the ecosystem growing significantly, and we will introduce more scalable options for managing multiple VENs as it becomes required by our customers.

 How does Plaid connect to a VTN?